gigabite-pro/byeClicker/README.md

+# PLEASE DO NOT REFER TO THIS README.
+IT DOESN'T WORK LIKE THIS ANYMORE.

 # byeClicker
 A Chrome extension that automatically answers iClicker poll questions for you so that you don't have to worry about attendance anymore.